flare-labs-ltd/fasset-bots/docs/setup.md

 ## Clone and setup repository

-1. Ensure you can access `fasset-bots` and `simple-wallet` GitLab repositories.
+1. Ensure you can access `fasset-bots` and `simple-wallet` repositories.

 2. Clone the repository: